Editions of Dungeons & Dragons: Dungeons & Dragons Basic Set and revisions

 While AD&D was still in the works, TSR was approached by an outside writer and D&D enthusiast, John Eric Holmes, who offered to re-edit and rewrite the original rules into an introductory version of D&D. Although TSR was focused on AD&D at the time, the project was seen as a profitable enterprise and a way to direct new players to anticipate the release of the AD&D game.
-It was published in July 1977 as the Basic Set, collecting together and organizing the rules from the original D&D boxed set and Greyhawk supplement into a single booklet, which covers character levels 1 through 3, and includes dice and a beginner's module.
-The booklet features a blue cover with artwork by David C. Sutherland III.
+It was published in July 1977 as the Basic Set, which included a single booklet covering character levels 1 through 3, and also includes dice and a beginner's module.
+The booklet collects and organizes the rules from the original D&D boxed set and Greyhawk supplement and features a blue cover with artwork by David C. Sutherland III.
 The "blue booklet" explains the game's concepts and method of play in terms that made it accessible to new players not familiar with tabletop miniatures wargaming.
 Unusual features of this version include an alignment system of five alignments as opposed to the three or nine alignments of the other versions.
 This Basic Set was very popular and allowed many to discover and experience the D&D game for the first time.
 Although the Basic Set is not fully compatible with AD&D, as some rules were simplified to make the game easier for new players to learn, players were expected to continue play beyond third level by moving on to the AD&D version.